Report suspected varroa mite

 - the mite against a white background

-- clear view of the specimen, separated from other material
+- a clear view of the specimen, separated from other material

-- something in the photos for size comparison (e.g. cotton bud, coin or pencil).
+- something for size comparison (such as a cotton bud, coin or ruler).

 Placing the mite on the tip of a cotton bud is the preferred method.

-If you cannot separate the suspected varroa mite from the bee or pupae, take a photograph with the mite still on the bee or pupae.
-The mite must remain in clear view.
+If you cannot separate the mite from the bee or pupa, take a photo of the mite still on the bee or pupa.
+Make sure the mite is in clear view.

-If you are unable to take a photo, contact us online, by phone or in person.
+If you cannot take a photo, contact us online, by phone or in person.

-After you have taken a photo of the suspected varroa mite, you must save the sample.
+After you have taken a photo of the suspected varroa mite, save the sample.

-If the mite is still attached to a bee or pupae, save the whole bee or pupae with the mite still attached.
+If the mite is still attached to a bee or pupa, save the whole bee or pupa with the mite still attached.

-Place the suspected mites (whether on or off a bee or pupae) into a sealable or screw-cap specimen container, or plastic zip-lock bag.
+Place the mite (whether on or off a bee or pupa) into a sealable or screw-cap specimen container, or a ziplock or press-seal bag.
 A non-crushable container is ideal and will maintain sample integrity.

-If you have access to a vial and >70% ethanol (e.g. methylated spirits), you can also use this to preserve the sample.
+If you have access to a vial and >70% ethanol (such as methylated spirits), you can use this to preserve the sample.
 However, this is not essential.

 Use a waterproof marker to clearly label the container or bag with: